matheoleger/OptioBot/README.md

 ```

-The you have to create the container :
+Then, you have to create the container :

 ```bash